 -Speak French, English, Italian(intermediate level), Japanese

-Interested in climate change for a long time, I've organized many overnight events to discuss how to create more sustainable society.
-Through these experiences, I've interested in some places which had changed the society in the history.
-While studying in Paris as exchange student at Scienses-Po, and living at Cité Universitaire, both of which filled with young talented people, I was quite shocked and went to a café 3 times a day as my favorite place from the pressure.
-At that time, I discovered that cafe had functioned as a place to change the society at the beginning of French Revolution, and even young Impressionists gathered and discussed in some cafes.
-Since then, I discovered the potential role of cafe in the society and continued to understand the history of cafes in Paris and how artistes used those magic places.
-After 3 years of research in master course at Kyoto University, I published my first book" Cafe, where a new era begins".
-In 2020, it was reedited and more than 3000 copies are sold.
+Interested in climate change for a long time, I've organized many events to discuss how to create sustainable society.
+Through these experiences, I've interested in places which changed the society in the history.
+While studying in Paris as exchange student at Scienses-Po, and staying at Cité Universitaire, both of which filled with young talented people, I could not stand their level and stayed at a café 3 times a day.
+At that time, I discovered that cafe had functioned as a place to change the society at the beginning of French Revolution, and even many Impressionists had gathered and discussed in some cafes.
+Since then, I discovered an important role of cafe in the society and started my research.
+After studying at master course at Kyoto University, I published my first book" Cafe, where a new era begins".
+In 2020, it was reedited and more than 3500 copies are sold.

 One month after the publishing, my son was born.
-While living in a newly developed suburb outside of Kyoto city, I felt depressed almost 2 years without any particular reason.
-As I first read "The Great Good Place" by Ray Oldenburg, finally I found that many American housewives in suburbs in 1970s felt almost the same feeling as myself.
-According to the author, that's because of the lack of an informal public life.
-That's why I decided to make a research on informal public life, which is very rare in Japan but plenty in Paris.
+While living in a newly developed suburb outside of Kyoto city, I felt depressed almost 2 years without finding the reason.
+As I read "The Great Good Place" by Ray Oldenburg, I realized that many American housewives in suburbs in 1970-80s felt almost the same feeling as myself.
+According to Oldenburg, that's because of the lack of an informal public life.
+That's why I decided to make a research on informal public life.
 Since then, I pursued the research while visiting many cities in Europe and US, Japan and reading many books.
-During the research, I noticed that there is a huge gap of knowledge between Japanese books and English ones, and I realized it's impossible to understand whole picture only by Japanese books or papers, I decided to learn English as quickly as possible, while reading many books of Dan Brown and listening BBC.
+During the research, I noticed that there is a huge gap of knowledge between Japanese information and English one and I realized it's impossible to understand whole picture only reading by Japanese books.
+I decided to learn English as quickly as possible, while reading many books of Dan Brown and listening BBC everyday.

-After the pandemic, as I was sure there is always huge gap of information between Japanese media and English one, I decided to organize online English reading club, World News Café, to let Japanese people understand what is happening in the world in the midst of the pandemic.
-I already held more than 190 times since the beginning of the pandemic and there are many participants from all over Japan.
-I'm also trying to find an edition to publish my second book about revitalization of public life.
-And hope to translate both books in English as soon as possible!
+After the pandemic, as I was sure there is always huge gap of information between Japanese media and English one, I decided to organize online English reading club, World News Café, to let Japanese people know what is happening in the world in the midst of the pandemic.
+I already organized more than 300 times and there are many participants from all over Japan.
+I'm also trying to find an edition to publish my second book about Informal Public Life.
+And hope to translate both books in English!